 We are excited to be back after a long silence since we started the Ability Project in 2018.
 As you will recall, last year, we worked with volunteers to map out Nairobi’s Central Business District, from University way to Haile Selassie Avenue and from Uhuru Highway to Tom Mboya Street.
-The idea behind the mapping was to establish which streets, building and offices were accessible.
+The idea behind the mapping was to establish which streets, buildings and offices were accessible.
 This year the Ability Project is back to take forward the work that we started last year.
-We have started with plans to build upon and improve the process so as to be more efficient and of course, more impactful by:
+We have started with plans to build upon and improve the process to be more efficient and of course, more impactful by:

 - Present our findings and short documentary at a sensitisation event that we will organise and invite stakeholders, beneficiaries the general public and media to take part in.

 This year we shall be mapping more areas in Nairobi with your help.
-We have resolved to map all streets and buildings Upperhill area, Westlands area, in Nyayo Estate (a residential neighbourhood), 7 university campuses around Nairobi and 6 malls.
-We shall also be mapping some of the high traffic government offices like the Huduma Centre in down town Nairobi, Ministry of Lands banking hall, Kenya Revenue Authority headquarters at Times Towers and more.
+We have resolved to map all streets and buildings in the Upperhill area, Westlands area, Nyayo Estate (a residential neighbourhood), 7 university campuses around Nairobi and 6 malls.
+We shall also be mapping some of the high-traffic government offices like the Huduma Centre in downtown Nairobi, the Ministry of Lands banking hall, Kenya Revenue Authority headquarters at Times Towers and more.

 If you would like to be a part of the project, simply email us at email@example.com and we shall be happy to have you.